What is the primary focus during a verbal dispute that has not escalated to violence?

 Study for the GPSTC Family Violence Test.
 Prepare with engaging flashcards and multiple-choice questions.
 Each question is accompanied by hints and explanations to aid understanding.
 Gear up and excel in your exam!

 The primary focus during a verbal dispute that has not escalated to violence is to separate the parties involved.
-This approach helps to diffuse tension and reduce the risk of the situation escalating into physical violence.
-By creating physical space between the individuals, it allows for a calmer environment where emotions can settle, and communication can occur more constructively.
+This approach helps to diffuse tension and prevent the situation from escalating further.
+By creating physical space between the disputing individuals, the likelihood of the conflict escalating into physical violence is significantly reduced.

 Subscribe